-Experts for residential and commercial flat roofing in MA and CT.
+Experts for residential and commercial flat roofing repair in Western MA and Northern CT.

 It’s not easy to decide what type of flat roof is best for your building.
 Some flat roofing treatments are equally suitable for new construction or re-roofing applications, while others are not.
 Some flat roofing materials offer advantages in large-scale commercial projects, but cause problems on smaller residential roofs.
 Energy performance, maintenance requirements and installation costs are other factors when choosing a flat roofing material.